Queen City Resiliency Salon

 A Practical Alternative

-Sovereignty is not isolation; it is independence supported by community.
+Resiliency is not isolation; it is independence supported by community.

 An individual can’t thrive alone and doesn’t need to.
 What matters is cultivating a community that: